cliex159/fin-risk-mana/_book/02-cross-refs.md

 the likelihood function.

 * The maximum likelihood estimator (MLE) is the value of $\theta$ that maximizes the likelihood function.
 We denote the MLE by $\hat \theta_{ML}$.
-* It is mathematically easier to maximize $\log L(\theta)$, which is called the log-likelihood.
+* It is mathematically easier to maximize $\ln L(\theta)$, which is called the log-likelihood.
 If the data are independent, then the likelihood is the product of the marginal densities.

 ## Application to ARCH(1)